mhbae-dev/mhbae-dev/README.md

 ## <a name="interests">Interests/Other</a>

-- 🥅**2025 Goals**: Contribute to Open Source projects, building personal projects
+- 🥅**2025 Goals**: Contribute to Open Source projects, building things with AI
 - 💻**Continued Learning**: I am currently learning **Japanese**
 - 🏋️**Weightlifting**: When I am not in front of a computer I will most likely be in my local gym training.
 - 🎻**Cello**: I have been playing since I was 9, although I don't have much time to practice these days.
 Ex-Bournemouth & Wessex Youth Orchestra First Desk Cellist.